web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browserslist.md

 ## Default Browserslist

-Builder will set different default values of Browserslist according to [build target](/guide/basic/build-target.html), but we recommend that you explicitly set Browserslist in your project, which will make the compatible scope of the project more clear.
+Rsbuild will set different default values of Browserslist according to [build target](/guide/basic/build-target.html), but we recommend that you explicitly set Browserslist in your project, which will make the compatible scope of the project more clear.

 ### Web Target